faraday-b/OS-Journal/Docs/week3.md

 <img width="924" alt="MariaDB Status Evidence" src="https://github.com/user-attachments/assets/02c3bfbe-39f2-413c-bcc5-67f2bef29002" />

+---

-### 4.3 Monitoring Strategy & Performance Baseline
+## 5. Monitoring Strategy & Performance Baseline

 To conclude Phase 3, I established a resource consumption baseline.
-This satisfies the requirement for a monitoring strategy by explaining the measurement approach used to evaluate system health before security hardening [1].
+This satisfies the requirement for a monitoring strategy by explaining the measurement approach used to evaluate system health before security hardening.

-#### Measurement Approach
+### Measurement Approach

-All monitoring is performed via SSH to adhere to project constraints [1].
+All monitoring is performed via SSH to adhere to project constraints.
 I am using a dual-layered approach:

 - **System-Level:** Utilizing `free -h` to monitor total RAM and Swap usage to prevent host machine instability.
-- **Process-Level:** Utilizing `ps aux` and `systemctl status` to isolate the specific footprint of Nginx and MariaDB.
+- **Process-Level:** Utilizing `ps aux --sort=-%mem` and `systemctl status` to isolate the specific footprint of Nginx and MariaDB.

-#### Baseline Evidence Table
+### Baseline Evidence Table

 | Metric             | CLI Command                        | Evidence                                                                                                                       | Result                                                   |
 | :----------------- | :--------------------------------- | :----------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------- |